KIrynaW/coast-keepers-project/README.md

      ![Radio button feature](docs/readme-images/radio-feature.jpg)

   - The form also has a checkbox feature.
-  - It gives users an optional choice to chose one of the location events.
+  - It gives users an optional choice of one of the location events.
   - The options are named after the beach locations the events are taking place, corresponding with the schedule on the *Schedule* page.
   - The selection of checbox boxes is not obligatory for succesful submition.
   - If the user is intersted they can select one or more boxes.